 Now how can we generate faster racket movement?

-- By faster arm speed: Which again depends on the movements of several body parts like the knee, hip, shoulder, and leg.
+- By faster arm speed: This again depends on the movements of several body parts like the knee, hip, shoulder, and leg.

 - By brushing the ball at the top edge of the racket: The top edge of the racket can give the ball more rotational speed than the rest part of the bat which will increase the spin.